sogeuni/contents/abs/basic/quoting-variables.md

 When referencing a variable, it is generally advisable to enclose its name in double quotes.
 This prevents reinterpretation of all special characters within the quoted string -- except `$`, ` `` (backquote), and `\`(escape). [^1] Keeping $ as a special character within double quotes permits referencing a quoted variable (_"$variable"_), that is, replacing the variable with its value (see [[varsubn#^EX9|Example 4-1]], above).

-Use double quotes to prevent word splitting. [^2] An argument enclosed in double quotes presents itself as a single word, even if it contains [[special-characters#^WHITESPACEREF|whitespace]] separators.
+Use double quotes to prevent word splitting. [^2] An argument enclosed in double quotes presents itself as a single word, even if it contains [[special-characters#Whitespace|whitespace]] separators.

 ```bash
 List="one two three"